sanandita001/PicRead/README.md

 # PicRead

 Image captioning using deep learning.
+Work in progress.